niranRameshPeiris/neurone-ctf/README.md

 # Installation Instructions

-## This document will only guide you to setup the CTF in a windows environment
+## This document will only guide you to setup this CTF in a windows environment

 ```bash
 1. Install XAMPP and composer on windows